Would you be able to survive on $1,413 a month?

 So what can you do?
 Is this just another problem without a solution?
 No way.

-Clark has long told people not to fill our their Social Security number on any medical paperwork when you first go to a doctor.
+Money expert Clark Howard has long told people not to fill out their Social Security number on any medical paperwork when you first go to a doctor.
 The only reason they want your Social Security is that so if you don’t pay, it’s easier to turn you over to a collection agency.

-But you should also guard your number at these places too
+10. But you should also guard your SS number at these places, too…

 Antivirus software company McAfee says there are other often-overlooked hot spots for criminal activity where you shouldn’t divulge the digits.

 These places include colleges and universities, banking and financial institutions, state governments, local governments, the federal government, non-profits and technology companies.